 Our young minds and imagination were all fired up.
 Mine went further, having read the story about one guy named Jack.
 I quietly took some more green beans, red beans and soya beans from my mum’s treasure trove in the kitchen and threw them out onto the soil outside my kampong house.
-Waited and waited,….,but no tall Beanstalk ever came out.
-Haiz, maybe I used the wrong beans.
+Waited and waited,….,but no Beanstalk ever came out, not even a small one let alone a giant.

 It was keenly felt long before 2014 (recall the movie ?) – some 6 decades ago, during the Cold War years.